 When it comes to collecting data and building systems for evaluation, we have to emphasize how important it is to begin with the end in mind.
-It's a critical step not only for your program goals but also for the evaluation of those goals so you can share your impact with your stakeholders.
+This is a critical step not only for your program goals but also for the evaluation of those goals so you can share your impact with your stakeholders.
 But what does it mean, concretely, to begin with the end in mind?
+As you start to make plans for evaluation in the design of the program itself, you can do a few simple things in the beginning that will set you up for success down the road, most of which cost little or no money:

-As you start to make plans for evaluation right in the design of the program itself, you can do a few simple things in the beginning that will set you up for success down the road, most of which cost little or no money as you begin any new endeavor:
+1 Track demographics.
+Create an intake form to collect basic data from everyone who is starting your program.
+Things like demographics (race, gender, age, etc.) are critical for communicating to funders, who will almost always have specific target audiences.

-- 1 Track Demographics.
-Create an intake form and collect basic data from everyone who is starting your program.
-Things like demographics (race, gender, age, etc.) are critical for communicating to funders, who will almost always have specific target audiences. - Collect Baseline Data.
+- 2 Collect baseline data.
 Determine what your key outcome measures are.
-How will you know if the program is a success-that is, what is it designed to do?
-Increase self-esteem?
-Decrease destructive behaviors?
-Then, add some simple questions to your intake document to assess a baseline of these measures. - 3 Don't Forget the Qualitative.
+How will you know if the program is a success-that is, what is it designed to do? increase self-esteem? decrease destructive behaviors?
+Then, add some simple questions to your intake document to assess a baseline of these measures. - 3 Don't forget the qualitative.
 Don't think just about a form or survey.
 Do some quick interviews and record the responses as people come into a program.
 These stories are key to unlocking the full picture of program impact.